 at java.lang.Thread.run(Thread.java:745) [rt.jar:1.8.0_73]

-Once you re establish your network connections towards the configured check list:
+Once you reestablish your network connections towards the configured check-list:

 09:53:23,461 INFO [org.apache.activemq.artemis.core.server.NetworkHealthCheck] Network is healthy, starting service ActiveMQServerImpl::

-09:53:23,462 INFO [org.apache.activemq.artemis.core.server] AMQ221000: live Message Broker is starting with configuration Broker Configuration (clustered=false,journalDirectory=./data/journal,bindingsDirectory=./data/bindings,largeMessagesDirectory=./data/large-messages,pagingDirectory=./data/paging)
+09:53:23,462 INFO [org.apache.activemq.artemis.core.server] AMQ221000: primary Message Broker is starting with configuration Broker Configuration (clustered=false,journalDirectory=./data/journal,bindingsDirectory=./data/bindings,largeMessagesDirectory=./data/large-messages,pagingDirectory=./data/paging)

 09:53:23,462 INFO [org.apache.activemq.artemis.core.server] AMQ221013: Using NIO Journal